xwshiba/kindle_scraper_zh/README.md

 3. Added function to parse titles to comply with .txt naming conventions.
 4. Added function to export .csv files for __Notion__ users.
 5. Removed the JSON related functions.
+6. Fixed the command line error in the terminal - _Latest Update on Aug, 2021_

 ---